 A 2021 clinical trial found that a deep breathing program helped anxious participants reduce stress levels by 24%.

 Grounding is described by CalmiGo as engaging the four senses.
-This is different from the grounding, also described as “earthing,” that we reviewed in a previous article that involves making direct contact with the Earth’s soil.
+This is different from the grounding, also described as “earthing,” that we reviewed in a previous article, which involves making direct contact between the skin and the Earth’s soil.

 Sensory stimulation is clinically shown to alter mood, but it seems like it would vary significantly based on the stimulus.
 We do not find this product benefit to be particularly convincing.